timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

 ### Introduction [](introduction)
-Sometimes there are gaps in our time-series data: because systems are offline, or devices lose power, etc. This causes problems when you want to aggregate data across a large time window, for example, computing the average temperature over the past 6 hours by 30 minute time intervals or analyzing today’s CPU utilization by 15 minute intervals.
+Sometimes there are gaps in our time-series data: because systems are offline, or devices lose power, etc. This causes problems when you want to aggregate data across a large time window, for example, computing the average temperature over the past 6 hours by 30 minute time intervals or analyzing today's CPU utilization by 15 minute intervals.
 Gaps in data can also have other negative consequences, e.g., breaking applications downstream.

-In this tutorial, you’ll see how to use [Grafana][grafana-external] (an open-source visualization tool) and TimescaleDB for handling missing time-series data (using the TimescaleDB/PostgreSQL data source natively available in Grafana).
+In this tutorial, you'll see how to use [Grafana][grafana-external] (an open-source visualization tool) and TimescaleDB for handling missing time-series data (using the TimescaleDB/PostgreSQL data source natively available in Grafana).

 ### Prerequisites [](prereqs)
 To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.

 You will also need:

-* Time-series dataset with missing data (Note: in case you don’t have one handy, we include an optional step for creating one below.)
+* Time-series dataset with missing data (Note: in case you don't have one handy, we include an optional step for creating one below.)

 * A working [installation of TimescaleDB][install-timescale].
 Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.

 * Grafana dashboard connected to your TimescaleDB instance ([setup